Chapter 20: Four Children

 “I’m sorry.”

 “Don’t be.
-Foundation was good.
+The original work was good.
 That’s worth knowing even if they tear it down.”

-She heard Rook’s nails on hardwood.
-The click-click-click of a dog crossing a room, and the sound was so familiar and so far away that her chest ached with it.
+She heard Rook’s nails on hardwood — click-click-click — a dog crossing a room, and the sound was so familiar and so far away that her throat ached.

 “Goodnight, Hank.”